Kevin Elyot: Career

 2004's Forty Winks again premiered at the Royal Court Theatre Downstairs, as an examination on love and growing up.
 It was directed by Katie Mitchell with a cast that included Dominic Rowan and Carey Mulligan.

 Elyot was continuing to build a successful career as a screenwriter, which by now included episodes of Agatha Christie's Poirot and Agatha Christie's Marple.
 His last stage play was a new version of Christie's And Then There Were None in 2005, which opened directly in the West End at the Gielgud Theatre.
 It was favourably received, with The Daily Telegraph calling it "a gripping, gory corker.
 The show achieves a perfect balance between thrills and chills and a knowing, tongue-in-cheek humour."

 Further screen success followed.
 Eylot adapted Patrick Hamilton's trilogy Twenty Thousand Streets Under the Sky into a three-part miniseries for the BBC, starring Zoë Tapper, Bryan Dick and Sally Hawkins.

 Clapham Junction, for Channel 4, weaves together five stories of contemporary gay life during one hot summer's night, from a civil partnership ceremony to a heated dinner party, and from school and work to bars and clubs.
 The cast included Samantha Bond, Rupert Graves, Rachel Blake, Luke Treadaway, Richard Lintern and Paul Nicholls.

 Elyot's final television film was an adaptation of Christopher Isherwood's autobiography, Christopher and His Kind, which tells the story of Isherwood's years living in hedonistic Weimar Berlin in the early 1930s.
 It was directed by Geoffrey Sax and starred Matt Smith as Isherwood, along with Toby Jones, Lindsay Duncan, Imogen Poots and Douglas Booth.
 It was first broadcast in the UK on BBC Two on 19 March 2011, and was also broadcast internationally.

 Elyot died while preparations were under way for the Donmar Warehouse's 2014 revival of My Night with Reg, and shortly after completing Twilight Song, his first original stage play since 2004's Forty Winks.
 Twilight Song traces one family's hidden liaisons over half a century from the 1960s to the present day, and received a posthumous premiere at London's Park Theatre in summer 2017 to coincide with the 50th anniversary of the Sexual Offences Act 1967.
 The production was directed by Anthony Banks, and starred Adam Garcia (who had previously starred in Elyot's television drama Riot at the Rite), Bryony Hannah, Paul Higgins, Philip Bretherton and Hugh Ross.

 Personal life

-He was openly gay and some of the plays he created were based on growing up as a young gay man, such as "The Day I Stood Still at the Cottesloe" (in which he addresses growing up and dealing with his own homosexuality in the UK in the 1960s).
+He was openly gay and some of the plays he created were based on growing up as a young gay man, such as The Day I Stood Still (in which he addresses growing up and dealing with his own homosexuality in the UK in the 1960s).